mitmedialab/prg-raise-playground/README.md

                     filter: [TargetType.SPRITE]
                 }
             ],

-            // Optional: define extension-specific menus here.
             menus: {
-                // Required: an identifier for this menu, unique within this extension.
                 menuA: [
-                    // Static menu: list items which should appear in the menu.
                     {
-                        // Required: the value of the menu item when it is chosen.
                         value: 'itemId1',

-                        // Optional: the human-readable label for this item.
-                        // Use `value` as the text if this is absent.
                         text: formatMessage({
                             id: 'menuA_item1',
                             defaultMessage: 'Item One',
                             description: 'Label for item 1 of menu A in "Some Blocks" extension' })
                     },

-                    // The simplest form of a list item is a string which will be used as
-                    // both value and text.
                     'itemId2'
                 ]
             },